Baylor vs. TCU Women's Basketball Predictions & Picks - January 3

 Baylor Performance Insights

 - The Bears are outscoring opponents by 29.4 points per game with a +353 scoring differential overall.
-They put up 84.7 points per game (14th in college basketball) and allow 55.3 per outing (40th in college basketball).
+They put up 84.7 points per game (14th in college basketball) and give up 55.3 per outing (40th in college basketball).

 TCU Performance Insights